Welcome to my income report for November 2018

 This platform is very popular and has a good scoring process.

-My goal is to invest in at least 500 loans by end of 1st quarter 2019.
+My goal is to invest in at least 500 loans by end of the 1st quarter of 2019.

-So far, my P2P bot, that I created last month, catches all attractive loans as they appear on the platform and thanks to this, my portfolio grows at a rate of 40 new loans a week.
+So far, my P2P bot, which I created last month, catches all attractive loans as they appear on the platform, and thanks to this, my portfolio grows at a rate of 40 new loans a week.

 I like how repayments are deposited each working day on my investor account.

-Second P2P lending platform is a middleman which allows you to invest in already invested loans owned by third party Personal loan providers.
+THE second P2P lending platform is a middleman that allows you to invest in already invested loans owned by third party Personal loan providers.

 They guarantee zero cost buyback if loans are not repaid after 60 days and an instant money withdrawal for a 1-2% fee.

-I don’t plan to risk more money in this platform because there is no room for portfolio diversification.
+I don’t plan to risk more money on this platform because there is no room for portfolio diversification.

 A free time limited to only nights after work and weekends.

-I spent 1-week blogging and 3 weeks coding.
+I spent 1-week blogging and 3 weeks of coding.

 My fixed income portfolio is not optimal yet.
 So there is a lot of room for improvement.

 Allocate more capital in P2P Lending.
-My fixed income framework tells me to risk more in order to reach my goal.
+My fixed income framework tells me to risk more to reach my goal.